 With Chrome's incognito mode, you can safely peruse the web without the fear of having all of your information saved to your computer.
 To help keep your history private on your laptop, smartphone or Chromebook, we've compiled two simple steps to teach you how to use incognito mode in Chrome.

-We all visit websites that we wouldn't necessarily want anyone else knowing about.
-And while deleting your browsing history will ensure that no one sees the sites you've visited under Chrome's history manager, it's much easier to simply ensure that no traces of your browsing experience ever appear on your computer.
-That's where Chrome's incognito windows come in.
+Whatever the reason may be, we all visit websites on our laptop, tablet, or smartphone that we wouldn't necessarily want in our browser history.
+Sure, you can delete your browsing history to ensure that no one sees the sites you've visited.
+However, it's much easier to simply ensure that no traces of your browsing experience ever appear on your computer.

-- To open an incognito window, start Chrome and click the wrench icon in the top right corner of the screen.
+Step 1: Open Chrome and click the three-dotted icon in the top right corner of the screen.

 Step 2: Click New Incognito Window and start browsing.

 Alternatively, you can press Ctrl+ Shift + N to bring up a new tab in incognito mode without entering the Chrome settings menu.